quicwg/base-drafts/draft-ietf-quic-transport.md

 * An endpoint can remember the number of Stateless Reset packets that it has sent and stop generating new Stateless Reset packets once a limit is reached.
-  Using separate limits for different remote addresses will ensure that Stateless Reset packets can be used for some peers even when other peers have exhausted limits.
+  Using separate limits for different remote addresses or different Destination Connection ID fields on inbound packets will ensure that Stateless Reset packets can be used for some peers even when other peers have exhausted limits.

 * An endpoint can set the TTL in the IP header to one fewer than the TTL in the packet that it received.
 Once the TTL reaches zero, any looping ends.